fdformula/MathlyLua/README.md

 With provided functions, it is much easier and faster to do math, especially linear algebra, and plot graphs of functions.

+## Which verions of Lua is needed?

+Mathly is deveoped in Lua 5.4.6.
+It works with present newest version 5.4.7.
+It might work with previous versions.

 ## Where to place the downloaded files?

 ### 1. In either the folder of your Lua code files to run/debug or